bklogic/ServiceBuilder/resources/GettingStarted.md

     - click `Run Test` ![Alt](./dark/play.svg "Run Test") button to test the service.

+      The service output, or exception if error, shows in an output panel.

     ![New Module](./images/test-query-service.gif)

 ## Create SQL Service

-> Note: here we are to create a SQL command service to clone a product line and its products.
+> Note: here we are to create a SQL command service to clone and return a product line and its products.

 1. Generate service
     - Move mouse over `myMod` module and click `New SQL Service` ![Alt](./dark/sql-service.svg "New SQL Service") icon.